 - Allowing a Tier 4 student to work at all if it comes to light that they have dropped out of their studies

 Lastly, it will be important to be alive to the possibility of impersonation in the current circumstances, particularly if the copies of documents or image on the video call are not clear.
-Retrospective checks should be carried out on time and paying careful attention to ensure the employee is the person depicted in the original documents they present.
+Retrospective checks should be carried out in line with the Home Office’s guidance and paying careful attention to ensure the employee is the person depicted in the original documents they present.

 Please contact our immigration team if you have any questions or require further assistance.